eyalz800/zpp_bits/README.md

 auto [data, out] = zpp::bits::data_out();
 ```

-* Archives can be constructed from either one of the byte types:
+Archives can be created from either one of the byte types:
 ```cpp
 // Either one of these work with the below. std::vector<std::byte> data;